Participation in this project is prohibited for a US person. Please seek legal and tax advice.

 Liquidity providers (LPs) on Curve are looking at the total APY on the pool they provide liquidity to.

 The 3CRV/lvUSD pool APY is a key factor in determining how attractive Archimedes is for LPs.
-This APY is a mix of ARCH emission and any other tokens coming from revenue share.
+This APY is a mix of the protocols treasury which is made up of ARCH and potentially any other tokens coming from the Leverage taker fees.
 Therefore, we need to define an ARCH emission schedule that intends to address common pitfalls.

 The main concern is destroying the token's value and utility by emitting too many tokens early.
 This drives extremely high APY and attracts more investors.
 But, leads to higher sell pressure on the token, as everyone wants to cash out on unsustainable APY levels, which puts the entire protocol's ecosystem at risk.